codefresh-io/docs.codefresh.io/_docs/installation/on-premises/on-prem-configuration.md

 ### Step 3: Invite a user to a Codefresh account

-Invite users to the Codefresh account you created.
+Invite one or more to the Codefresh account you created.
 The maximum number of users you can invite to your account depends on the number of Collaborators defined for the account.
+A Collaborator is a Codefresh user who can access the UI and perform actions.
 Once users are invited, their statuses remain as Pending until they accept the invitations.